kevinyswong/kevinyswong.github.io/index.md

 constraints on one's language like the Oulipo group, as George Perec refrained from using the letter "e" in THE VOID.
-I myself for a long time restrained from using parentheses, considering it a lapse of one's writing ability to need them to break free from the course of the main prose for the embarrassment of an aside, because isn't there a more natural, elegant, proper way to express that aside by swirling that branch back into the trunk in a cleaner, more streamlined form, something more beautiful?
+I myself for a long time restrained from using parentheses, considering it a lapse of one's writing ability to need them to break free from the course of the main prose for the lapse of an aside, because isn't there a more natural, elegant, proper way to express that aside by swirling that branch back into the trunk in a cleaner, more streamlined form, something more beautiful?
 These days, of course, I'm a fair bit more lenient on things and do use parentheses (see?
 I have proof!) when they're convenient.
 Or perhaps one can combine multiple voices, like having a distinct voice per character, per perspective, like Dostoyevsky, or by mixing languages like Cathy Park Hong.
 One can borrow techniques and be influenced by prior writers, but where does one's voice begin?
 How are we to merge content and style into one, a perfect match of form to substance?

 If we see writing style as an ebb and flow, we can liken writing to musical
 composition: the phrasing and melodies in a string quartet's synchrony, or the